Lapiplasty Versus Other Methods of Bunion Treatment

 - Corns and calluses between the first and second toes

-Bunion pain, redness, and swelling can be constant or sporadic.
-You might notice that certain factors increase the irritation.
-Wearing ill-fitting shoes can contribute to the formation of bunions.
-It can also aggravate existing bunions.
+Bunion pain, redness and swelling can be constant or sporadic.
+You might notice that certain factors increase irritation.
+Wearing ill-fitting shoes can contribute to the formation of bunions or aggravate existing bunions.
 Overuse can further irritate a bunion.

 If you notice any of the above symptoms, it’s important to seek medical advice.
 An experienced podiatrist will conduct a physical exam and X-Ray to evaluate your foot’s anatomy.
 Based on these findings, your doctor can recommend an effective treatment.

-Left untreated, bunions can lead to additional complications.
-These include bursitis, arthritis, hammertoe, and metatarsalgia.
-Scheduling routine preventative visits and seeking prompt treatment when issues arise are important steps you can take to protect yourself from these painful conditions.
+Bunions can lead to additional complications if they’re left untreated.
+These complications include bursitis, arthritis, hammertoe and metatarsalgia.
+Scheduling routine preventative visits and seeking prompt treatment when issues arise are important steps to take to protect yourself from these painful conditions.

 How Are Bunions Treated?

 Bunion treatments include conservative options and surgical treatment.
-Discuss all of your options with your doctor before deciding on a treatment plan.
+Discuss your options with your doctor before deciding on a treatment plan.

 Conservative Treatments